sitemule/ILEvator/unittests/README.md

 Any additionally calls of unix2dos on an already converted file will yield the same result.
 No harm is done in calling it twice or more times.

+## Request Test Data Path

+By default the test data files will be searched in the current working directory of the current job.
+Most of the time this is the wrong path.
+The path can either be set with the command `CHGCURDIR` or by setting the environment variable `ILEVATOR_SOURCE_DIR` (including a trailing slash like `/home/mihael/src/ilevator/`).

 [iru]: https://irpgunit.sourceforge.net
 [ru]: https://rpgunit.sourceforge.net